 An outing is when someone who pretends to be a friend reveals private and personal information online about victims to embarrass them in front of their peers.

-Cyberstalking is the constant monitoring of someone through their social media accounts and keeping a tab on their daily activities with a motive to harm the person, create fear in the victim, seek sexual advancements, and for revenge.
+Cyberstalking is the constant monitoring of someone through their social media accounts and keeping a tab on their daily activities with a motive to either harm the person, create fear in the victim, seek sexual advancements, or for revenge.

 Self-cyberbullying is the practice of sending abusive and hurtful messages about themselves from fake accounts.
 Teens indulge in self-cyberbullying either to get attention or sympathy from others.